 5. File an Insurance Claim

 Once you call the insurance company and gather the necessary information, you should file an official claim with your insurance adjuster.
 In this written notice, you should include the location of the water damage, a list of the damaged items, the date the damage occurred, the receipts from the initial cleanup costs, and estimates for remediation services.
 The insurance company will send an adjuster to inspect the damage and discuss your options within 15 days of receiving your written notice.

 Call Our Miami Insurance Claim Attorneys Today – (844) 818-0774

-The Morgan Law Group, P.A. provides diligent legal assistance to clients in Florida.
+The Morgan Law Group provides diligent legal assistance to clients in Florida.
 If your home has suffered water damage, our team of Miami water damage claim lawyers can guide you through the process.
 We will help you gather evidence, file the necessary paperwork, and seek the financial relief you need for the damages.
 If your claim is denied or delayed, we have the experience to handle any legal issues that may arise as you seek a favorable outcome.